 One significant difference between timber and steel sheds lies in their ability to handle moisture.

-Conversely, steel lacks this natural moisture-absorbing ability.
+Steel lacks a natural moisture-absorbing ability.
 Steel is a highly conductive material, meaning it quickly transfers heat and cold,and this leads to greater temperature fluctuations inside the shed.
 During the colder months, the steel can become quite cold, causing the warm, moist air inside the shed to condense on the cooler surfaces.
 Without the benefit of natural moisture absorption, this results in visible water droplets and potential dripping issues.
 On the other hand, when exposed to humid conditions, steel sheds can only manage moisture through external control measures like ventilation and insulation which can be impractical and expensive.

 Insulating a steel shed to reduce temperature fluctuations can be more challenging and costly compared to insulating a timber shed.
 While there are insulation materials available for steel sheds, such as foam panels, they may not always be as effective or easy to install.
 Moreover, without proper insulation, the temperature inside the shed will be more susceptible to outside weather conditions, compounding condensation issues.

 Insulating timber sheds is often simpler and more cost-effective, if it is required.
-Wood can be naturally insulated by incorporating insulation materials between the girts.
+Wood can be insulated by incorporating insulation materials between the girts.
 The natural insulating properties of timber also help to maintain a more consistent internal temperature, reducing the risk of condensation.

 In summary, steel sheds are more prone to condensation and dripping issues compared to timber sheds primarily due to their thermal conductivity, lack of natural insulation, and often limited ventilation options.
 Timber sheds benefit from the natural insulating properties of wood, better ventilation, and ease of insulation, making them generally less susceptible to severe condensation problems.